dehlirious/regexFun/README.md

 }: A closing curly brace.
 ```
 Through these tools and the outlined method, users can create and examine the intricacies and performance implications of regex patterns dealing with deeply nested structures.
+Please note: This recursive regex function is more for testing than for use.
+I have issues with it personally, other than when using the base version

 ## generateNestedJS